 Overview

-This clause gives on overview on IEEE 802.15.4w.
+This clause gives an overview of IEEE 802.15.4w.
 Additionally, it lists the used frequency bands and highlights the changes compared to the existing IEEE Std 802.15.4 LECIM FSK system.
 Finally, it introduces the coexistence mechanisms for improved performance and coexistence in license-exempt frequency bands.

 Overview of IEEE 802.15.4w

 The IEEE 802.15 Task Group 4w defines a PHY amendment and related MAC extensions based on the 802.15.4k LECIM FSK PHY.
 According to the 802.15.4w PAR [1], the objective of the amendment is to provide a global open standard for Low Power Wide Area Networks (LPWAN) in highly interfered license exempt frequency bands.
 Such LPWAN offer long-range transmissions over several kilometers using transmit powers of e.g. 14 dBm or less.
 This goal is achieved by three main modifications of the existing 802.15.4k FSK PHY: Lower bit-rates, the introduction of the split mode, and the definition of stronger forward error correction (FEC) codes in case of the split mode.

+Additional Lower Bit-Rates and Split Mode

 According to information theory, the long-range capability with low transmit powers can only be achieved using very low payload bit-rates.
 Therefore, IEEE 802.15.4w introduces lower bit-rates to improve the long-range capability.
 However, low bit-rates also cause long on-air times, which can easily exceed the maximum dwell time of 400ms to comply with FCC regulations.
 For this purpose the split transmission is introduced.
 Split transmission uses frequency hopping with defined inactive periods between the hops.
 For this the payload data is split into at least 12 radio-bursts (fragments), which are then transmitted on different frequencies at different points of time.
 However, unlike existing 802.15.4 fragmentation solutions, the re-assembly is not achieved by means of MAC signaling information, but using a well-known time and frequency patterns for the radio-bursts.
 First, this approach significantly reduces the signaling overhead.
 And second, because the FEC is done before the fragmentation, a significant increase of robustness is achieved.
-In most cases interfering signals will only impair a limited number of the radio-bursts, which can then be recovered by means of the FEC.
+In most cases interfering signals will only impair a limited number of the radio-bursts, which can then be recovered by means of FEC.

+Improved Forward Error Correction

 In order to improve the FEC performance compared to the existing LECIM FSK PHY, additional powerful FEC codes are added.
 In particular these are a convolutional code with rate 1/3, and a highly sophisticated rate 1/4 Low Density Parity Check (LDPC) code.
 Using these FEC schemes more than 50% of the radio-bursts can be lost without any significant impact on the required reception level.

 Caused by the very low required reception levels classical co-existence techniques – such as listen before talk (LBT) – do not work properly, as the co-existing system may not be able to detect the very low 802.15.4w signal levels.
 Thus, the split transmission provides the required co-existence and interference robustness as requested in the PAR, and additionally, it provides additional diversity in time and frequency selective channels.

-The defined amendment is intended to cover larges cells with low payload bit-rates, which gives the impression that the overall achievable system capacity is very limited.
-However, using split transmission with different time and frequency patterns, many 4w systems can be operated in parallel using identical frequency resources.
+The defined amendment is intended to cover large cells with low payload bit-rates, which gives the impression that the overall achievable system capacity is very limited.
+However, using split transmission with different time and frequency patterns, many 802.15.4w systems can be operated in parallel using identical frequency resources.
 This leads to a very high system capacity in a given area by using many simultaneous transmissions, even if the bit-rate of a single link seems highly limited.

 Regulatory Information